-Radiotherapy for vaginal cancer can cause short-term and long-term side effects.
-The most common effects happen during or soon after treatment.
-The side effects happen because radiotherapy can cause damage to healthy cells as well as cancer cells.
+Radiotherapy can cause short- and long-term side effects.
+The most common effects occur during or soon after treatment.
+These side effects happen because radiotherapy can damage healthy cells in addition to cancer cells.

 You may experience some of the following side effects: